-Since 1947, the American Anthropological Association (AAA) has taken an active responsibility for illuminating human rights issues in research and learning as well as in standards of professional conduct, aiming to orient anthropologists’ work with respect to organizations that advocate for universal human rights, international laws and norms, the communities with which we work and to which we belong, and the world at large.
+Since 1947, the American Anthropological Association (AAA) has taken an active responsibility for illuminating human rights issues in research and learning as well as in standards of professional conduct, aiming to orient anthropologists’ work with respect to organizations that advocate for universal human rights, international laws and norms, the communities with which anthropologists work and to which they belong, and the world at large.
 AAA has issued three comprehensive statements.

 Responding to the UN’s then-draft Universal Declaration of Human Rights, the AAA’s first (1947) statement was rooted in a principled commitment to cultural relativism and the collective survival and cultural integrity of colonized and minority groups in the new postwar global order.
 In 1999, an updated Declaration took a radically different stance toward human rights, offering a defense of human difference and insisting on the discipline’s and Association’s ethical responsibility to “protest and oppose” when such differences are the basis for violence and abuse.
 Most recently, the 2020 Statement moves beyond the tension between universalism and relativism to help orient anthropological research and practice in a world of seemingly intractable violence, inequality, injustice, and asymmetrical power.
 This webinar will trace the arc of the Association’s perspectives on human rights and present contemporary projects that highlight key methods and materials of anthropological research that reflect current perspectives from the field.